OwnZones/efp/README.md

 ## Next steps

 * DTS has been requested..
 Is it needed?
 Should we implement it?
-* EFP is not optimized for performance.
-Take a look at what can be done.
 * Add opportunistic embedded data
 * Write more examples
 * Write more unit-tests